buntine/pioneers/README.md

 # The Pioneers of Computer Science

-An interactive study of the people, and their impact, in the field of computer science. *The Pioneers of Computer Science* allows you to visualize the "who", "when" of contributions based on any set of topics in the field.
+An interactive study of the people, and their impact, in the field of computer science. *The Pioneers of Computer Science* allows you to visualize the *who* and *when* of contributions based on any set of topics in the field.

 [computerpionee.rs](http://computerpionee.rs/)